goofy2k/MIDI-sequencer/README.md

    - Critically evaluate input of MIDI data in sequencer.
 Nordered MQTT sends 5 byte timed BLE_MIDI format sequencer MIDI in (MQTT API / HardwareMsgIn uses only 3 bytes now but adds a timestamp on receipt.
    - Decide on usage of timestamp on send or timestamp on receipt.
 Keep both methods as options.
 Note:  if using timestamp on send, both clocks need to be synchronized.
+   - Investigate output of data via MQTT, using the ost option in dump_tracks.h/.cpp .
+Also see http://videocortex.io/2017/custom-stream-buffers/ for implementation of ostream.